laravel/docs/collections.md

 <a name="method-wherenotin"></a>
 #### `whereNotIn()` {#collection-method}

-The `whereNotIn` method filters the collection by a given key / value not contained within the given array.
+The `whereNotIn` method filters the collection by a given key / value not contained within the given array:

     $collection = collect([
         ['product' => 'Desk', 'price' => 200],